dnnsharp/common-guide/en/display_error_message.md

 # Display Error Message

-Displays an error message.
-The user can't submit the form until the error is corrected.
-Using this Action you can edit the following fields:
+This action displays a message if there are some errors while the user is trying to submit the form.
+It's similar to Display Message action except that you cannot add a button.
+This action, along with Display Message, can also be used on the section "On Validation Failed".
+Here's what you can configure:

 * **Description**.
 A short description for the action.
 Only admins will be able to see this field.
 * **Error Message**.
 An error message that will be displayed in case if a error occurs in this action.